Quickstart for Editors

 All LEMDO editions must be marked up using the TEI-XML encoding language.
 This encoding

-captures your editorial decisions and allows your work to be processed for publication
+captures your editorial decisions and allows your work to be processed into various

-online, in PDF form, and, in some cases, as part of the printed LEMDO Hornbooks series.
-As a LEMDO editor, you will edit your edition according to your anthology’s
+LEMDO Hornbooks series.
+As a LEMDO editor, you will edit your edition according to your anthology’s editorial guidelines.
+Your edition must

 If you are encoding your own edition as well as editing it, you will want to read